Compliance and enforcement

 What is prosecution?

-In responding to an alleged offence, the Department of Water may seek to have a sanction imposed on an alleged offender by a court, and a criminal conviction recorded.
+In responding to an alleged offence, we may seek to have a sanction imposed on an alleged offender by a court, and a criminal conviction recorded.

-All of the offences contained within the legislation administered by the Department of Water are simple or summary only offence, and are heard in a magistrate's court.
+All of the offences contained within the legislation we administer are simple or summary only offence, and are heard in a magistrate's court.
 Ordinarily any hearings will take place in the court responsible for the local area in which the offence is alleged to have been committed.

-The State Solicitor's Office of Western Australia prosecutes offences on behalf of the Department of Water.
+The State Solicitor's Office of Western Australia prosecutes offences on our behalf.

 When does the Department of Water prosecute?

-The Department of Water generally adopts a strategy of escalation, when responding to alleged non-compliance.
-The department's primary focus is to encourage and promote voluntary compliance through education and awareness.
-However, in response to serious or repeat offences, the department may escalate its response to directions, infringements and even prosecution.
+We generally adopt a strategy of escalation, when responding to alleged non-compliance.
+Our primary focus is to encourage and promote voluntary compliance through education and awareness.
+However, in response to serious or repeat offences we may escalate its response to directions, infringements and even prosecution.

 - there are reasonable prospects of securing a conviction